London Underground: Two 24-hour Tube strikes to go ahead, union says

 - Published

-Two 24-hour Tube strikes will go ahead after peace talks with transport bosses broke down, the RMT union has said.
+Two 24-hour Tube strikes will go ahead after talks with transport bosses broke down, the RMT union has said.

 Some 10,000 London Underground workers who are union members have been told to walk out at 00:01 GMT on 1 and 3 March.

-The dispute is over plans by Transport for London (TfL) to cut up to 600 station posts to save money.

-RMT bosses also voiced workers' concerns over pay, pensions and working conditions.
-It is separate to the ongoing Night Tube strikes over rotas.
+The dispute is over plans by Transport for London (TfL) to cut up to 600 station posts, as well as concerns over pay, pensions and working conditions.

-TfL has yet to comment on the RMT's latest announcement but has previously said action would likely cause major disruption.
+TfL described the action as "extremely disappointing" and said no jobs would be lost as part of the proposals.

-Walkouts are due to run from 00:01 GMT until 23:59 on both days, RMT general secretary Mick Lynch said.
+Walkouts are due to run from 00:01 GMT until 23:59 on both days.
+The action is separate to the ongoing Night Tube strikes over rotas.

-The announcement comes two days after the government agreed to continue its bailout for Transport for London (TfL) because of the impact of the pandemic, while a deal is worked out to secure its long-term funding.
+The announcement comes three days after the government agreed to continue its bailout for TfL, while a deal is worked out to secure its long-term funding.

-"Our members will be taking strike action next week because a financial crisis at London Underground Limited has been deliberately engineered by the government to drive a cuts' agenda which would savage jobs, services, safety and threaten their working conditions and pensions.
-The sheer scale of that threat was confirmed in talks yesterday.
+RMT general secretary Mick Lynch said: "Our members will be taking strike action next week because a financial crisis at London Underground Limited has been deliberately engineered by the government to drive a cuts' agenda which would savage jobs, services, safety and threaten their working conditions and pensions.

-"Politicians need to wake up to the fact that transport staff will not pay the price for this cynically engineered crisis," he added.
+He added: "Politicians need to wake up to the fact that transport staff will not pay the price for this cynically engineered crisis.

 "These are the very same transport staff praised as heroes for carrying London through Covid for nearly two years, often at serious personal risk, who now have no option but to strike to defend their livelihoods."